What is Evidence Rating?

 Evidence rating is a process by which scientific evidence is used to support recommendations about clinical decisions.
 Evidence rating has become an expectation of multidisciplinary health care organizations.

-To meet this expectation,AORN's board of directors made the decision in 2010 to create a process for rating and ranking the evidence used to shape AORN's recommended practices.
-This evidence rating process for AORN was developed by experts within AORN, including the association's Evidence-rating Task Force, Recommended Practices Advisory Board, Research Committee, and perioperative nurse staff members, with assistance from partner organizations, such as The Institute for Johns Hopkins Nursing.
+To meet this expectation,AORN's board of directors made the decision in 2010 to create a process for rating and ranking the evidence used to shape AORN's Guidelines for Perioperative Practice (previously referred to recommended practices).
+This evidence rating process for AORN was developed by experts within AORN, including the association's Evidence-rating Task Force, Guidelines Advisory Board, Research Committee, and perioperative nurse staff members, with assistance from partner organizations, such as The Institute for Johns Hopkins Nursing.

 This evidence rating is a two-step process.
-First, the references of an AORN recommended practice are appraised using the Johns Hopkins nursing evidence appraisal tools.
+First, the references of an AORN guideline are appraised using the Johns Hopkins nursing evidence appraisal tools.
 Next, each practice recommendation is rated using the Oncology Nursing Society model.

-Find news and other information as this evidence ranking and rating of AORN's recommended practices is implemented.
+Find news and other information as this evidence ranking and rating of AORN's guidelines is implemented.

 Translating Evidence to Practice for Mechanical Venous Thromboembolism Prophylaxis – AORN Journal, November 2012